 - The first series episode Madness is a Strange Colour of The BBC Radio Four sitcom Nebulous features the newly discovered colour "garrow", which drives people insane.
 It's described as "a sort of yellowy-black, but with more of a pinky-green feel".
 The imaginarynote colour "battleship mauve" is also frequently mentioned.

-- On the Edge, the radio show hosted by Negativland member Don Joyce, once featured a show where cultural reviewer Crosley Bendix (played by Joyce) discussed the color squant at length.
+- Over the Edge, the radio show hosted by the late Negativland member Don Joyce, once featured a show where cultural reviewer Crosley Bendix (played by Joyce) discussed the color squant at length.
 It's the fourth primary color, and it even has its own scent.
+You can hear the ''Squant'' discourse here.

 - Call of Cthulhu